BLCM/OpenBLCMM/README.md

   - Test out various failure situations on the new datalib packing (new versions, version mismatches, min/max dbver restrictions, checksum failures, mtime updates, etc)
+  - Do at least a bit of testing in all currently-supported Java versions
 - Figure out opening SQLite DBs in read-only mode
 - May as well cache *all* our PreparedStatements in DataManager...
 - Apparently multi-selections screw with statement order in the Edit window?